Oi!: History

 First-generation Oi! bands such as Sham 69 and Cock Sparrer were around for years before the word Oi! was used retroactively to describe their style of music.
 In 1980, writing in Sounds magazine, rock journalist Garry Bushell labelled the movement Oi!, taking the name from the garbled "Oi!" that Stinky Turner of Cockney Rejects used to introduce the band's songs.
-The word is a British expression meaning hey or hey there!
+The word is a British expression meaning hey.
 In addition to Cockney Rejects, other bands to be explicitly labeled Oi! in the early days of the genre included Angelic Upstarts, the 4-Skins, the Business, Anti-Establishment, Blitz, the Blood and Combat 84.

 The prevalent ideology of the original Oi! movement was a rough brand of working-class rebellion.
 Lyrical topics included unemployment, workers' rights, harassment by police and other authorities, and oppression by the government.
 Oi! songs also covered less-political topics such as street violence, football, sex, and alcohol.

-Some fans of Oi! were involved in white nationalist organisations such as the National Front (NF) and the British Movement (BM), leading some critics to dismiss the Oi! subgenre as racist.
-However, none of the bands associated with the original Oi! scene promoted racism or far-right politics.
-Some Oi! bands, such as Angelic Upstarts, The Business, The Burial and The Oppressed were associated with left wing politics and anti-racism, and others were non-political.
+Some Oi! bands―such as Sam McCrory and Johnny Adair's Offensive Weapon―and fans were involved in white nationalist organisations such as the National Front (NF) and the British Movement (BM), leading some critics to dismiss the Oi! subgenre as racist.
+Other Oi! bands, such as Angelic Upstarts, The Business, The Burial and The Oppressed, were associated with left-wing politics and anti-racism, and others were non-political.

 Rock Against Communism (RAC) was a partial development from white power/white supremacist movements, which had musical and aesthetic similarities to Oi!
-Although due to Cold War fears the genre had appeal to some punk rock bands distinct from original Oi! in that they opposed all totalitarianism, but was not connected to the Oi! scene.
+Although due to Cold War fears the genre had appealed to some punk rock bands distinct from original Oi! in that they opposed all totalitarianism, it was not connected to the Oi! scene.
 Timothy S. Brown writes:

 Garry Bushell, the journalist who promoted the Oi! genre, argued that the white power music scene was "totally distinct from us.
-We had no overlap other than a mutual dislike".
+We had no overlap other than a mutual dislike of each other".

 The mainstream media increased its claims that Oi! was linked to far-right racist politics after an Oi! concert at the Hambrough Tavern in Southall on 4 July 1981 ended with five hours of rioting, 120 people being injured and the tavern being burnt down.
 Before the concert, some audience members had written NF slogans around the area and bullied Asian residents of the neighbourhood.

 In response, local Asian youths threw Molotov cocktails and other objects at the tavern, mistakenly believing that the concert—featuring the Business, the 4-Skins and the Last Resort—was a neo-Nazi event.
 Although some of the concert-goers were National Front or British Movement supporters, none of the performers were white power music bands, and the audience of approximately 500 people included skinheads, black skinheads, punk rockers, rockabillies, and non-affiliated youths.